trobjo-telia/RemoteSubl/README.md

 - support multiple files via `rmate foo bar`.
 - use the same view when opening the same file twice.
+- able to resume previous connection when it is lost.
 - better status bar messages when savning a file or when encountering errors.
 - improve the way to bring up Sublime Text on different platforms.